LCC-CIT/CIS195-CourseMaterials/Labs/Lab03/Lab3Instructions.md

   - Use FileZilla to copy your entire lab3 folder, subfolders and files to citstudent.
 The folder structure should be like this:
     <img src="/Users/birdb/Projects/CIS195-CourseMaterials/Labs/Lab03/Lab3FolderStructure.png" alt="Lab3FolderStructure" style="zoom:50%;" />

 Use your own file names.
+It's ok, but not required to name the HTML file in each folder index.html.

 ## Grading Criteria